ham-radio-software/D-Rats/README.md

 Other alternatives Windows Subsystem for Linux with a Linux installed or Cygwin <https://www.cygwin.com/install.html>.
 At the present time those are not being tested.
+Windows Subsystem for linux may have issues accessing serial devices.

 ### Linux and MAC OS-X

-Current testing is primarily done with Anti-X Linux which is a Debian based distribution that will run on older systems with limited memory.
+Current testing is primarily done with Ubuntu 22.04 Linux which is a Debian based distribution.

 This version requires Python 3.7+ and GTK-3.